wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.7.5 =
+Fixed problem with wordpress not deleting rows from the PO_plugins table upon auto emptying trash.
+Fixed problem where plugin filters would show up as duplicate permalinks when the plugin filter was in the trash.

 = 5.7.4 =
 Fixed error on plugins.php when using a ' in plugin group name.